Adopt best practices for each process

 The desire for improvement in the management of skills

-What are the weapons for adapting to changes in the professions?
+What are the tools for adapting to changes in the professions?

-We are becoming aware of the treasure trove of employees' aspirations in order to identify the skills and professions to which they are attracted.
-Structuring the Jobs & Skills Management approach with these elements, collecting them and seeing their evolution helps us to envisage the professions where attrition will be low and those towards which there will be more desertification.
+We are becoming aware of the treasure trove of employees' aspirations to identify the skills and professions they are attracted to.
+Structuring the Jobs & Skills Management approach with these elements, collecting them and seeing their evolution help us to envisage the jobs where attrition will be low and those towards which there will be more desertification.

-Defined as assets that can be mobilized in several roles and several sectors, the skills cross-functional skills are highlighted in the high-potential programs of large companies.
-The internal mobilities that will mark the year 2023 can be based on the transversal faculties of several individuals and cultivated by the HR development policy of the company.
+Defined as assets that can be mobilized in several roles and several sectors, the cross-functional skills are highlighted in the high-potential programs of large companies.
+The internal mobilities that will last can be based on the transversal faculties of several individuals and cultivated by the HR development policy of the company.

 The Strategic Workforce Planning